RAVING-Informatics/BioinformaticsMasterclass/README.md

 ## **Logging in**

 We're logging in to our virtual machine (Nimbus) hosted by Pawsey @ Curtin.
-1. Open MobaXterm (should already be installed)
+1. Open MobaXterm
-2. Under 'Find existing session or server name...' put in the server address '146.118.68.201' and press enter
 3. Click 'SSH'
+4. Under Remote host, put in the server address `146.118.68.201`
-4. Click 'Advanced SSH settings'
+5. Click 'Advanced SSH settings'
-5. Tick 'Use private key'
+6. Tick 'Use private key'
-6. Click the blue folder next to it and navigate to the private key file that was sent to you ('mykey2.pem'
+7. Click the blue folder next to it and navigate to the private key file that was sent to you ('mykey2.pem')
-7. After getting prompted for 'login as', type 'ubuntu'
+8. After getting prompted for 'login as', type 'ubuntu'

 You should then see something like `ubuntu@ravinginformatics2:~$`